The Designated AIDS Center’s Adolescent & Young Adult Specialized Care Center

 For more information, please contact the Behavioral Health Educator at (631) 208-7121.

-- Suffolk Project for AIDS Resource Coordination (SPARC) - Serves HIV+ women, children, and youth in Suffolk, clients do not have to receive medical care at Stony Brook Medicine.
+- Suffolk Project for AIDS Resource Coordination (SPARC) - Serves women, children, and youth living with HIV in Suffolk, clients do not have to receive medical care at Stony Brook Medicine.

-- Goal: To ensure that HIV+ women, children and youth in Suffolk are engaged and retained in a comprehensive, coordinated system of medical care and supportive services.
+- Goal: To ensure that women, children and youth living with HIV in Suffolk are engaged and retained in a comprehensive, coordinated system of medical care and supportive services.

 - Works with a consortium of community agencies and people living with HIV to improve coordination of services, identify unmet needs and develop collaborative programs to meet them.